shcaba/Sebastes_melanops_OR/Document/_main.md

 Recommended avenues for research to help improve future Black Rockfish stock assessments:

 1. The availability of a comprehensive nearshore research survey for Black Rockfish (as well as for other nearshore rockfish species) was instrumental in providing the stock assessment with an estimate (and associated uncertainty) of population scale.
 Given this importance, continue the acoustic-visual fisheries independent coastwide survey to develop a time series.
-Evaluate survey improvements and analytical refinements as suggested in the SSC methodology review.
+Evaluate survey improvements and analytical refinements as suggested in the SSC methodology review from 2022.
 Examine alternative spatial modeling approaches to better leverage the available information content toward reducing uncertainty in the absolute estimates of population size.
 2. Improve understanding of broader ecosystem considerations within the context of Black Rockfish (and other nearshore species) management.
 Evaluate and develop linkages between Black Rockfish population dynamics and environmental, oceanographic, and climate variables.
 In particular, develop multi-scale models (e.g., species distribution models) that can evaluate spatial patterns (e.g., multi-use areas or closures to fishing) and climate impacts (e.g., growth or distribution shifts) for vulnerable nearshore species.
 Utilize the growing body of ecosystem information available for the California Current Large Marine Ecosystem, as exemplified in the PFMC IEA report.
 3. Continue work on the investigation into the movement, behavior or mortality of older (> age 10) females to further reconcile their absence in fisheries data.
 In particular, conduct genetics studies on fish observed off of the continental shelf (middle of the gyre and at sea mounts) to determine their association with the nearshore stocks.
 4. Continue to build evidence for appropriate natural mortality values for females and males.
 This will help resolve the extent to which dome-shaped age-based selectivity may be occurring for each.
 5. Design and conduct research studies to better understand the tradeoffs revealed in this assessment between Black Rockfish biology and population scale that seem be at odds.
 If discrepancies can not be uncovered, evaluate management procedures that are as robust as can be to this tradeoff.
-6. Conduct early life history studies that provide a better understanding of the ecology and habitats of Black Rockfish from settlement to age-1.
+6. Conduct early life history studies that provide a better understanding of the ecology and habitats of Black Rockfish from settlement to age-4.
+Further development of surveys aimed specifically at recruitment or settlement rates, such as Oregon State University's SMURF collections, for nearshore species that are not frequently encountered in offshore federal age-0 surveys would be helpful.
+7. All states need to continue to improve historic catch reconstructions.
+In particular, the historic trawl fishery catches (pre-1987) require attention.
+States should work together to resolve cross-boundary catch issues as well as standardize the approach to catch recommendations to the extent possible.

 <!--chapter:end:01executive.Rmd-->